Skip to main content Skip to footer

 monday dev offers flexible and customizable workflows to fit specific development team needs

-• Seamless integration capabilities: monday dev integrates with over 200 apps and tools, including Git repository tools like GitHub, GitLab, and Bitbucket.
+Seamless integration capabilities: monday dev integrates with over 200 apps and tools, including Git repository tools like GitHub, GitLab, and Bitbucket, so teams can keep using their existing dev stack.

 monday dev integrates with over 200 apps and tools, including Git repository tools like GitHub, GitLab, and Bitbucket.

-But don’t just take our word for it — experience monday dev yourself with a free trial and see how it compares to Azure DevOps or any of the other alternatives.
+If you’re ready to explore an Azure DevOps alternative that adapts to your team, not the other way around, experience monday dev yourself with a free trial and see how it compares to Azure DevOps or any of the other alternatives in your own sprints, releases, and cross‑team projects.

 Try monday dev